StuartFarmer/ShitpostBot/README.md

 ## Usage

 1. Put your discord API key into a file called `API_KEY`
+2. Make sure there's a directory called `images/` in the same place as the bot script
 2. Run bot.js

 If you have issues installing OpenCV to get this shit to work that's not my problem.